One-leg Rowing Intha Fishermen - Keeping Tradition Alive

 Located in the heart of Shan State in central Burma, Inle Lake is surrounded by towering mountains and lush hills.
 It is not an ordinary lake though; Inle is a magical world of floating gardens and villages built on stilts.
 Floating land created from dried and hardened weeds and floating hyacinth secure the floating huts and bamboo villages to one fixed spot.
 No joke, floating land.

-The serenely picturesque Inle Lake, famous for its floating villages, gardens and markets, and unique way of life.
+The serenely picturesque Inle Lake is famous for its floating villages, gardens and markets, and unique way of life

 Are you interested in seeing the leg-rowing fishermen of Inle Lake?